space-isa/Coding-challenge-2020/README.md

 2020.02.24 (M): Plain-text email with python (added documentation)

-**No new problems till next Monday:** Outside of being out of town for the majority of the week, I'm taking this time to focus on unexpected research challenges, in addtition to starting in-depth research for my final term paper (which will also be featured as Medium publications).
+**No new problems till W6:** Outside of being out of town for the majority of the week, I'm taking this time to focus on unexpected research challenges, in addtition to starting in-depth research for my final term paper (which will also be featured as Medium publications).

 ------
 Week 6
 ------

-2020.03.02 (M):
+2020.03.02 (W): Sock merchant (Hacker Rank problem)